Gkllmon/SolarData/README.md

 # SolarData
-The dataset of solar event
+The dataset of coronal dimming and coronal wave